Salaries Up, Tenure and Share of Women Down on Philadelphia City Council

 Philadelphia’s city council has one of the longest-serving memberships, behind only Baltimore and Chicago.

 A previous version of this analysis mistakenly identified the City Councils in Boston and Pittsburgh as having term limits and the Los Angeles council as having no term limits in Figure 1.
 A previous version also misidentified the photographer and misstated the 2011 average salary of Philadelphia’s City Council.
+On May 26, 2017 the analysis was updated again to correctly identify Baltimore’s City Council as part-time.

 Philadelphia’s City Council, with the arrival of five new members this month, looks notably different from five years ago, when The Pew Charitable Trusts last examined city councils in 15 major U.S. cities.1